uktrade/platform-tools/README.md

 2. Install the requirements

    ```
-   pip install pip-tools && pip-sync requirements/dev.txt && pre-commit install
+   pip install poetry && poetry install --with pre-commit && pre-commit install
    ```

 ## Testing

-Run `pytest` in the root directory to run all tests.
+Run `poetry run pytest` in the root directory to run all tests.

+Or, run `poetry run tox` in the root directory to run all tests for multiple Python versions.
+See the [`tox` configuration file](tox.ini).

 ## Migration